-My strategy for entering the war was to advance party into German occupied France, creating a buffer between enemy forces and my home provinces.
+My strategy for entering the war was to advance partly into German occupied France, creating a buffer between enemy forces and my home provinces.
 Then, I would focus on taking Italy out of the game.
 Given past experience, that shouldn’t be too difficult.
 Attacking German occupied France would also tie down German forces that could otherwise help fight the Soviet Union.
 Unfortunately, Germany had approximately 60 divisions stationed along the border (120+ by April), and I only had 36.
 I might have to stay on the defensive for a while.

 Republican Spain entered the war on September 1.
 The Germans attacked relentlessly, but my defensive line held.
 After two months of near constant attacks, the German units’ manpower was severely depleted.
 The time seemed right to go on the offensive.
 Allied intervention in Italy led to Italy’s capitulation in February 1942.
 The German army’s depleted units buckled under the pressure.
 With Spanish and Allied units advancing from the west, and the Red Army from the east, Romania and Hungary capitulated by February 1944.
 Germany wasn’t far behind.
 It surrendered on March 28.